rickellis/Arch-Linux-Install-Guide/README.md

 	pvcreate /dev/sda2

 ### Create a volume group
-I usually name mine "arch".
+I usually name mine "lvm".
 If you use something else you'll need to replace it in the next three steps.

-	vgcreate arch /dev/sda2
+	vgcreate lvm /dev/sda2

 ### Create logical volumes for swap and root